Yigrashill/FinToUp/README.md

     Use of a new REST API on the frontend side
     User authentication and authorization
-    A new way of displaying information depending on the user and finances within a month
+    A new way of displaying information depending on the user and finances within a month.

+    I lost mind i Spalin 😅

 ### 🔵 Sprint 5  (May 14, 2024 → May 31, 2024)